yehjin00/ArUco_marker_detection/README.md

  $ catkin_make
 Move the packages in ArUco-marker-detection to $~/catkin_ws/src/

-You only need to chmod the python file you want to use.
+You only need to chmod +x the python file you want to use.
 If you're going to calibrate, you need two files(image_capture.py, camera_calibration.py) otherwise you only need one file(marker_detection.py).